Public Holidays in North Korea 2026 – National & State Observances

 North Korea (DPRK) observes a large number of state-declared public holidays, many of which celebrate the country’s leadership, military institutions, and national milestones.
 The calendar includes leader birthdays, founding anniversaries, traditional Lunar New Year, and historic state days.
-(Sources: Wikipedia, OfficeHolidays, PublicHolidays Asia, North Korea Travel guides)
+(Sources: Wikipedia, OfficeHolidays, PublicHolidays Asia, North Korea travel guides)

 Overview of North Korean Public Holidays